Side effects of neurosurgery for children

 Your child could also experience some or all of the following temporary effects:

-• sickness and nausea due to the anaesthetic.
-Anti-sickness tablets can be give to help with this
+- sickness and nausea due to the anaesthetic.
+Your child may receive anti-sickness tablets to help with this

-• headaches caused by swelling in their brain.
-The swelling should die down within a couple of days and painkillers can be used to help relieve headaches
+- headaches caused by swelling in their brain.
+The swelling should die down within a couple of days and you may give your child painkillers to help relieve headaches

-• difficulty swallowing (dysphagia) – you child may have their swallowing checked by a speech therapist before they are allowed to eat anything
+- difficulty swallowing (dysphagia) – a speech therapist may check your child’s swallowing before they can eat anything

-These effects usually disappear shortly after surgery, occasionally they may persist for longer periods.
-If you are worried about any symptoms, speak to your child’s health team.
+These side effects of neurosurgery for children usually disappear shortly after surgery, occasionally they may persist for longer periods.
+If you feel worried about any symptoms, speak to your child’s health team.

-Your child will need to rest for a number of days afterwards, but will not be kept in bed any longer than is necessary.
+Your child will need to rest for a number of days afterwards, but medical experts will not keep them in bed any longer than is necessary.
 Hospitals like to get their patients up and get moving as soon as is safe.

 Frequently Asked Questions

-Visiting hours in intensive care units are usually very flexible, especially for young children, but check with staff at the hospital where your child is being treated.
+Visiting hours in intensive care units are usually very flexible, especially for young children, but check with staff at the hospital where your child receives treatment.

-Generally, only immediate family members will be allowed to visit and very young children and babies are not allowed in.
+Generally, only immediate family members will be able to visit and the medical team will not allow very young children and babies in.

 If you have a cold, or other contagious condition, it is not advisable to visit your child in intensive care, as this could make them and others on the ward more unwell.

-You can touch your child, but you will be asked to clean your hands with alcohol gel first in order to prevent the risk of infection.
+You can touch your child, but you will have to clean your hands with alcohol gel first in order to prevent the risk of infection.
 Alcohol gel should be provided before you enter and as you leave the intensive care unit.

 The amount of time it takes to wake up after surgery varies.
 Your child may wake very soon afterwards or they may remain unconscious for a number of hours or a few days.